jeremiahsnapp/dev-lxc-platform/README.md

 Web browser access to mitmproxy running inside a dev-lxc-platform instance requires an SSH connection to the dev-lxc-platform instance with LocalForward enabled.

-Append the following contents to your workstation's SSH config file so the `kitchen login` command will automatically enable DynamicForward and LocalForward in the SSH connection.
+Append the following contents to your workstation's SSH config file, `~/.ssh/config` or `C:\Users\USERNAME\.ssh\config`, so the `kitchen login` command will automatically enable DynamicForward and LocalForward in the SSH connection.

 ```
 # for dev-lxc-platform Vagrant and EC2 instances